Why London is the World's Leading Diplomatic Knowledge Hub

 It is the home to many diplomatic training centres and academies, leading think tanks, global icons in the world 's media and also the retirement city for senior diplomats from across the world.
 In terms of diplomatic knowledge, London is the leading hub and that's why it is the home of the bi-annual Young Diplomats Forum.

-After five editions that took place in Turkey, Mexico, Greece and the United Kingdom, the Young Diplomats Forum is well established as the world's leading meeting for young diplomats and having the sixth edition hosted in London, the Young Diplomats Forum is set to be yet another unique experience.
+After 9 editions that took place in Turkey, Mexico, Greece, Croatia, Latvia and the United Kingdom, the Young Diplomats Forum is well established as the world's leading meeting for young diplomats and having the 10th edition hosted in London, the Young Diplomats Forum is set to be yet another unique experience.

 The Hub of the World’s Leading Experts: As the most visited city in the world, London is not only a leading hub for tourists, students and business people, London is the leading hub for Diplomats and international relations experts.